Pause carousel

 The Director of Finance, Infrastructure and Corporate Services or their authorised representative shall have authority to (a) enter any University premises, (b) gain access to all records, documents and correspondence relating to any financial or other transactions of the University, (c) require and receive such explanations as are deemed to be necessary concerning any matter under examination, (d) require any employee of the University to produce money, goods or other University property under that employee’s control.

-The Deans of School/Directors of Service are responsible for financial management for the areas or activities they control, noting that where there is no Dean or Director, the relevant member of the Executive Group is responsible.
+The Senior Managers are responsible for financial management for the areas or activities they control.
 They are advised by the Director of Finance, Infrastructure and Corporate Services in executing their financial duties.
 The Director of Finance, Infrastructure and Corporate Services will also supervise and approve the financial arrangements for all cost centres, including the form in which accounts and financial records are kept.
-Deans of School/Directors of Service are responsible for establishing and maintaining clear lines of responsibility within their School or Service for all financial matters.
+Senior Managers are responsible for establishing and maintaining clear lines of responsibility within their School or Service for all financial matters.

-Where resources are devolved to budget holders, they are accountable to their Deans of School/Directors of Service for their own budget.
+Where resources are devolved to budget holders, they are accountable to their designated Senior Manager for their own budget.

 All members of staff of the University and any subsidiary entities shall be aware of, and have a general responsibility for, the security of the University’s property, for avoiding loss and for due economy in the use of resources.